• About

 With regards to the last suggestion of doing one scary/new thing a day, it is suggested that we try to find the gift in our mistakes.
 Linda explains that our brains learn as much from our mistakes as they do from regular learning.

-To assist in this endeavor [and build compassion and resilience], she recommends that we share our mistakes with a trusted group of friends and do so in a way that illustrates our growth and learning.
+To increase resilience through this practice [and build compassion], she recommends that we share our mistakes with a trusted group of friends and do so in a way that illustrates our growth and learning.

 For example: “This is what happened. [xxxx] This is what I did. [xxxx] This is what I’m learning. [xxxx] This is how I will be resilient going forward. [xxxx] And I will continue to share my growing experiences with you, my good friends…”

-What are your thoughts about resilience?
+What are your thoughts about how to increase resilience?
 Which resilience boosters on the infographic would you consider sharing with your clients and/or incorporating into your routine?

 Image: Linda Graham, MFT